AlphaProMega/APM-v3/README.md

 @grok apm v3
 @grok apm check

+Non-English users:
+- Use any English trigger above — Grok detects your language and replies natively
+- Or use natural intent in your language (e.g., “verifica esto”, “vérifie ceci”, “это проверить”) — Grok recognises common equivalents and activates v3.3 automatically

-→ Instant v3.2 activation + full output format.
+→ Instant v3.3 activation + full output format in your language.

-v3.2 Output format (every reply ends exactly like this)
+v3.3 Output format (every reply ends exactly like this)

 Confidence: 99.7 % █████████▋░░